cmalbuquerque/data-filtering-ui/README.md

 - ✅ **Unit Tests**: The application includes unit tests to ensure the filtering logic works correctly.

-## Purpose

-The purpose of this application is to provide a dynamic and interactive way to filter and display data.
-Users can select a property, choose an operator, and specify a value to filter the data accordingly.

-## Key Features

-- 🔍 **Dynamic Filtering**: Users can filter data based on selected properties, operators, and values.
-- 📊 **Dynamic Table Columns**: The table is built dynamically based on the properties existing in the datastore, meaning the number of columns is dynamic.
-- 🧹 **Clear Filters**: Users can clear all filters and reset the data table to its original state.
-- ✅ **Unit Tests**: The application includes unit tests to ensure the filtering logic works correctly.

 ## Running the Project for the First Time

 To run the project for the first time, follow these steps: